Murrayw123/LearningExercisesGolang/README.md

 - Implement a simple producer-consumer scenario using channels.
 Create a producer goroutine that generates a sequence of numbers and sends them to a channel.
 Create multiple consumer goroutines that receive numbers from the channel and perform some computation on them.

+- Pipeline: Implement a pipeline for processing a stream of integers.
+The pipeline should have three stages: doubling the numbers, filtering out even numbers, and summing the remaining numbers.
+Use channels to connect the stages and pass the data between them.

 - Write a function called fanOut that takes an input channel in and a slice of output channels outs.
 The function should read values from the input channel and distribute them to all output channels in a round-robin fashion.
 When the input channel is closed, all output channels should be closed as well.

 - Write a function called timeout that takes an input channel in and a timeout duration.
 The function should read from the input channel, but if no value is received within the specified timeout, it should print a timeout message and return.
 You can achieve this by combining a select statement with a time.After channel.